Deriving Complete Constraints in Hidden Variable Models: Observationally equivalent DAGs

 A simple example of using these results is shown in Figure \ref{fig:ivequiv}.
 The three DAGs are known to be observationally equivalent, but our method applies only to the rightmost DAG because it has c-degree one.
 Thus our method can provide complete constraints in settings with c-degree greater than one, for any DAG that can be converted via Proposition \ref{prop:replace} or Propositions \ref{prop:hlp} and \ref{prop:strong} to a DAG with c-degree one.

 The example in Figure \ref{fig:propstrong} illustrates two graphs that Proposition \ref{prop:strong} can be used to show the equivalence of, but Proposition \ref{prop:replace} cannot.
 The original DAG has a single district with c-degree two.
 Applying the Strong Face Splitting result in combination with the HLP Proposition, we obtain an observationally equivalent DAG with two districts, one with c-degree one and one with c-degree two.
-Proposition 5 or Strong Face Splitting in combination with the HLP Proposition could once again be applied to the resulting graph to further reduce the c-degree.
 This is merely to demonstrate that there are settings were Strong Face Splitting in addition the HLP Proposition can show equivalence where Proposition \ref{prop:replace} cannot.
+Proposition 5 or Strong Face Splitting in combination with the HLP Proposition could once again be applied to the resulting graph to further reduce the c-degree, as shown in the bottom of Figure \ref{fig:propstrong}.
+Applying our method to the observationally equivalent DAG in the bottom of the Figure, we find that there are no nontrivial constraints in this setting.

 In the case of Figure \ref{fig:incomp}, we cannot apply either of these Propositions to reduce the c-degree.
 Consider the district containing $\{V_2,V_4,V_5\}$ that has c-degree two.
 In order to reduce the c-degree by removing $U_1$, we would need $V_2 \in \boldsymbol{C}$.
 Since $V_1$ is a parent of $V_2$ but not of $V_4$ nor $V_5$, the first condition of Proposition \ref{prop:replace} cannot be satisfied.
 We also cannot remove $U_3$ or $U_1$ using Strong Face Splitting because the parent set of $V_4$ does not contain the parents of $V_2$, and $V_2$ is not a parent of $V_4$.